katebowie/virasept/README.md

 ### Dataset

+We generated the following datasets for this study:
+* 24-hour culture colony counts for 156 sink drain biofilm samples
+* shotgun metagenomic data from 119 biofilm samples
+* shotgun metagenomic data from 2 positive controls (mock community from Zymo)
+* shotgun metagenomic data from 2 negative controls
+* pacbio long-read metagenomic data from 24 biofilm samples

+### Data Files

 Outside of the raw data, the processed data is as follows:
 * CSV with metadata including colony counts from culture data --> [meta_deidentified](https://github.com/katebowie/virasept/blob/main/meta_deidentified.csv)
 * <i>The remaining processed data files are too big for github.
 We are in the process of hosting them on a different website and will update ASAP</i>
-* shotgun metagenomic data from 119 biofilm samples
-* shotgun metagenomic data from 2 positive controls (mock community from Zymo)
-* shotgun metagenomic data from 2 negative controls
-* pacbio long-read metagenomic data from 24 biofilm samples
+* Taxonomy table for shotgun metagenomics --> []()
+* OTU table for shotgun metagenomics --> []()

 ### Requirements for data processing